AdvaLevine/AI-Checkers-in-C/README.md

 Adva Levine

-This program is a simple version of the game "Chcekers" we all know and love, the game is being played by the computer, it has a set of incoded rules it follows to accomplish its purpose.
+This program is a simple version of the game "Checkers" we all know and love, the game is being played by the computer, it has a set of incoded rules it follows to accomplish its purpose.
 In this version, we have two players- Player T and Player B, Player T is at the top of the board, player B is at the bottom.